WithoutHaste/DungeonsAndDragons/Scenarios/001_Tunly_Harvest_Festival.md

 - animated object
 - small sized
 - AC 0 - any attack on the pumpkin will damage it (because it is a work of art)
-  - breaking out of grapple using STENGTH counts as an attack
+  - breaking out of grapple using STRENGTH counts as an attack
   - using ACROBATICS to avoid or get out of a grapple does not damage the pumpkin
 - HP 1 - any attack will destroy the pumpkin (you've got broken pumpkin)
 - Speed 30 Feet - roll across the ground surprisingly fast